-In certain circumstances, the Council provides support to parents/carers for the purchase of school wear.
+In certain circumstances the Council provides support to parents/carers for the purchase of school wear.
+This also now includes nursery children aged 3 and 4 years old.

 Applications can be made online at www.southlanarkshire.gov.uk.
 If you are required to submit evidence of your Tax Credit income it is important that a copy of this evidence is attached to your online application.
-Should you require further information or you are unable to submit an application online then please contact the helpline number 0303 123 1011 (option 5).
+Should you require further information, or you are unable to submit an application online then please contact the helpline number 0303 123 1011 (option 5).